Fighting Burnout with Employee Communication and Engagement Strategies

-To be able to make the kind of meaningful change required to prevent burnout, first, we have to understand it.
+To be able to prevent burnout, first, we have to understand it.
 The WHO defines burnout as “a syndrome resulting from workplace stress that has not been successfully managed.”

 They explain that there are three dimensions to burnout: